hyperledger/firefly-fir/text/0012-namespace-isolation.md

 and `type`, and sub-keys for each possible type (so database plugins have sub-keys for `sqlite3` and `postgres`, tokens plugins only have a sub-key for `fftokens`, etc).

+The `tokens` plugins support an additional `remoteName` field.
+If specified, this name will be used when defining token pools in a multiparty namespace, and it must agree between all members of the multi-party system (it is not relevant for non-multiparty namespaces).
+If unspecified, it defaults to the value of `name`.

 Config restrictions:
 * all plugin names must be fully unique on this node (any duplicate name is a config error)
+* the `remoteName` for a tokens plugin must be unique from any other tokens plugin

 **Blockchain Config**

-A new `/network/action` API is added, with a single supported action expressed as `{"type": "terminate"}`.
-This action will send a special blockchain transaction that signals all network members to unsubscribe from their current contract and move to the next one configured in the contract list.

-The configuration options that referece FireFly's multiparty contract (`ethconnect.instance`, `ethconnect.fromBlock`, and `fabconnect.chaincode`) are deprecated in favor of new multiparty-specific keys detailed in the next section (but the old config will still be read as a fallback).
+The configuration options that referece FireFly's multiparty contract (`ethconnect.instance`, `ethconnect.fromBlock`, and `fabconnect.chaincode`) are deprecated in favor of new multiparty-specific keys under each namespace, as detailed in the next section (but the old config will still be read as a fallback).

 **Namespace Config**